Introduction

 - SK hynix Beetle X31

-These external SSDs are commendable in terms of design and protection.
-However, due to size constraints, thermal design might be compromised.
+These external SSDs excel in terms of design and protection.
+However, due to their compact size, there may be compromises in thermal management.

 References